itsvovovova/speechToText/README.md

 ### 🔊 Project Overview

-**Speech-to-Text** is a state-of-the-art service for converting speech to text using advanced speech recognition technologies.
+**Speech-to-Text** is a modern service for converting speech to text using advanced speech recognition technologies.
 The project provides accurate audio-to-text conversion capabilities with robust monitoring and management features.

 ### 🛠️ Technology Stack